Gender pay gap reporting

 Reporting may show, for example, that on average men earn 10% more pay per hour than women, that men earn 5% more in bonuses per year than women, or that the lowest paid quarter of the workforce is mostly female.
 These results must be published on the employers own website and a government site.
 This means that the gender pay gap will be publicly available, including to customers, employees and potential future recruits.

 As a result, employers should consider taking new or faster actions to reduce or eliminate their gender pay gaps.

 Regulations for the private and voluntary sectors have now been approved and will commence from April 2017, from which point employers will have up to 12 months to publish this information.
 Public sector regulations are subject to the approval of Parliament but are expected to follow the same timescale.
 We will update our guidance following this final approval.

-- An employer must comply with the regulations for any year where they have a 'headcount' of 250 or more employees on 5 April, but employers of all sizes should consider the advantages.
+- An employer must comply with the regulations for any year where they have a 'headcount' of 250 or more employees on 5 April (where the private and voluntary sector regulations apply) and 31 March (where the public sector regulations apply), but employers of all sizes should consider the advantages.

 - A wider definition of who counts as an employee is used here (from the Equality Act 2010).
 This means that workers are included, as well as some self-employed people.
 Agency workers are included, but counted by the agency providing them.